Doubly Linked List: C++, Python (Code Example)

 Search and delete operation

-To traverse from the head node and iterate over the next node until we find “NULL”.
-While traversing each node, we can print the value of the node.
-Here are the steps for traversing from the front (forward direction):
+Traversing from the head node iterates over the next node until NULL is found.
+While traversing each node, the value can be printed.
+Here are the steps for traversing in the forward direction:

 Step 1) Assign a pointer or variable to the current head node.

-Step 3) Print the node’s data in each iteration.
+Step 3) Print the node data in each iteration.

 Step 4) Return the head node.